 Mix and match nail kits with nails of the same size to create a unique manicure.

 Clean Your Hands and Nails

 Wash your hands and pay particular attention to drying your nails and cuticles.
 You want to make sure that everything around the nail bed is completely dry.

-Clean off any nail polish and give your nails a wipe over with polish remover to ensure there are no oils, natural or otherwise, on the surface of your nail.
-This is to ensure that the glue lasts and doesn't bubble up or chip.
+Clean off any nail polish and wipe over with polish remover to ensure there are no oils, natural or otherwise, on the surface of your nail.
+This ensures that the glue lasts and doesn't bubble up or chip.

-Remove the fake nails from the pack and arrange which nail is going to be suitable for which finger.
+Remove the fake nails from the pack and arrange which nail will be suitable for which finger.
 Saunders recommends Nails By Mimi Press On Nails.
-If you arrange the appropriate shapes first, then it will make things easier once you begin the application.
+If you arrange the appropriate shapes first, it will make things easier once you begin the application.
 Press the fake nail against your real nail to ensure it fits.
 "Your natural nail shouldn’t be exposed," says Grant.